sterlingphoenix/touchphat-stream/README.md

 # touchphat-stream

 This script (or collection of scripts) turns a Raspberry PI into a live stream player.
 It can also play locally stored video files in a loop.
-It will read a list of streams/videos from a provided file, and start playing a random one.
-It will then switch between streams depending on input from a Pimoroni Touch pHAT.
+It will read a list of streams/videos from a provided file.
+It will then automatically start playing the one designated as the default.
+It can switch between streams based on input from a Pimoroni Touch pHAT.
 The Touch pHAT has six keys -- "Back" and "Enter" are used as Forward/Backward in the stream list.
 Keys A through D are used as hotkeys for specific streams.

 Also note that "stream" refers to either a stream or a local video, because I'm lazy.